New Plant Care Guide

 - If you plan to plant outdoors, slowly “harden off” your plants by gradually increasing their exposure to sunlight and outdoor conditions.

 - For indoor planting, make sure to provide lots of light and do your best to mimic the desired climate conditions.

 Once your plants have acclimated to their location, they will require planting.

-Now for the fun part - PLANT YOUR POT!
+- Plant your pot!
 Almost all of our plants ship in plantable pots made from coconut coir, peat, or burlap - depending on their size.
 You can plant these pots right in the soil!

 More Care Information

-Every plant page on sowexotic.com has a section for each plants individual care needs, native growing environments, harvest seasons and more.
-Check them out to learn more and share your plant reviews to help others grow.
+Every plant product page on sowexotic.com provides more information about individual care needs and growing environments.
+Check them out to learn more about them and share your reviews!